 “Kids can change a lot in four hours at the moment, Aeden.”

 Aeden nodded.
 “True.”

 Char looked up at Taylor, then turned towards Aeden.
 “Was that real, or a dream?”

 Aeden held out a hand to help Char up off the ground.
 “Real?
-Yes and no. Xantac is very real – a unique brown dwarf remnant on the outer fringe of the Perseus Arm on the far side of the galaxy.
+Yes and no. Xantac is very real – a unique dwarf star remnant on the outer fringe of the Perseus Arm, on the far side of the galaxy.
 The Xathen set up a research base in orbit there long ago to study the silicate life forms, that’s the only reason you were able to see what you did.
 But did you interact with it, and the Imoli that live there?
-Did you leave footprints on the surface of a brown dwarf star cinder before they melted?
+Did you leave footprints on the surface of a black dwarf star cinder before they melted?
 Yes.
 But you were never in any actual danger.”

 “In that case it was even more fun.
 Thank you, Aeden.
 I will go check on the children,” grinned Char as he headed off through the trees.

 Aeden turned to Taylor.
 “What did you think?”

 “It sure felt real,” said Taylor.
 “I was really worried.”